 Chronic Rhinitis Treatment in Manhattan, NYC

-If you suffer from persistent nasal and sinus congestion, runny nose, and post-nasal drip – even if you don’t have a cold or sinus infection – it’s possible you have a condition medically known as chronic rhinitis.
+If you have persistent nasal and sinus congestion, runny nose, and post-nasal drip – even if you don’t have a cold or sinus infection – it’s possible you have a condition medically known as chronic rhinitis.
 Learn more about this condition as well as what treatments are available for it for patients living in Manhattan, NYC.

 What Is Chronic Rhinitis?